About Our Academy

-It is important to note that all staff are given a school registered iPad in which they use to take photos for our assessment app 2Simple to Build a Profile.
-All data taken for these assessments are stored in the cloud and do not remain in these devices.
-Any data stored within the 2Simple system is password protected and encrypted.
+It is important to note that all staff are given a school registered iPad in which they use to take photos when using Tapestry.
+Tapestry is an app which is used through EYFS at Yarborough Academy to capture children’s learning and experiences.
+All data on these devices are stored in the cloud and do not remain in these devices.
+Any data stored within the Tapestry system is password protected and encrypted.

 Our school has a rigorous safeguarding policy and procedures that are used to identify anyone at risk of harm or radicalisation, this sets out a clear procedure for reporting any concerns from minor to major.
 All staff are regularly trained in BASICs Safeguarding, which is updated in a regular basis.
 All staff are trained in Team Teach, which trains staff in ways to handle children that are at risk of harming themselves or others, and again this training is regularly updated and refreshed.
 The school has rigorous checks when employing members of staff, ensuring that they have the relevant qualifications and are DBS checked.
 All DBS checks are updated in a rolling basis as required.

 We have an e-safety policy which stipulates and advises how to keep children safe when online, which is available on our schools website https://www.yarboroughacademy.co.uk/about-our-academy/safeguarding1/online-safety/.

 All staff are regularly made aware of how to keep safe online, and have training around this.
 This is also regularly promoted throughout the school.
 The school as a whole also has a filtering system that blocks any unknown or suspect websites.